the-rebooted-coder/Vault-y/README.md

 # Vault-y
-A Open Source Project Developed to save files securely using Data Encryption Algorithms
+An Open Source Project Developed to save files securely using Data Encryption Algorithms